LdDl/odam/ROADMAP.md

     * JSON configuration
     * store information about visited polygons somewhere
     * draw polygons
+* Virtual lines
+   * Split ID and other additional information for next paragraph
+   * Make additional information optional for sending via gRPC.
+Sometimes reciever-side already knows everything about lines and just need its IDs.

 ### Planned
 * Stable core (need many tests as possible)
 * Extend [conf.json](cmd/odam/conf.json) for such settings as: color of virtual lines, color of boxes and similar stuff.